What is birth trauma?

 Being informed of your rights around pregnancy and birth hugely important when planning a birth – this allows you to confidently question hospital pathways and policies that may in fact go against those rights.
 You have the right to accept or decline any parts of medical care, interventions or procedures that are “required” by hospital policies.
 You do the allowing!
 We quite often hear of women being told that they are “not allowed” to have a home birth, or water birth, or even “not allowed” to birth their baby vaginally.
 This is misinformation because nobody can stop you.

 Whether you have suffered from birth trauma or are trying to be proactive in preventing trauma we are here for you.
-Get in touch if you would like to chat more about how we can support you.
+If you would like to find out more about this kind of support you can book an initial interview here.